 An open and honest approach to informing her constituents which stems from her commitment to implementing “best practices” and using the correct tools for governing responsibly, rather than a nail gun to change a tire so to speak.
 Along with her ability to recognize that in a complex world, you’re going to need thoughtful solutions, not slogans.

 These are some of the reasons why Democrats and progressives in Louisa, and particularly those in the Mineral district should consider supporting her re-election to the Board of Supervisors this November.
 So for those who would say “but she’s not a Democrat,” I would remind them that coalitions, like politics often make for strange bedfellows.

-And just in case anybody has forgotten — what happens at the county level affects us all far more that state and federal actions.
+And just in case anybody has forgotten — what happens at the county level affects us all far more than actions at the state and federal level.

-When you consider all the issues and financial pressures the board faces; from high speed internet, to the James River pipeline and the Central Virginia Regional Jail, the last thing we need a board so divided that all of their decisions are split along partisan lines, or is so heavily weighted to the free market side, that any decisions were settled long before they ever voted on the issue.
+When you consider all the issues and financial pressures the board faces; from high speed internet, to the James River pipeline and the Central Virginia Regional Jail, the last thing we need a board so divided that all of their decisions are split along partisan lines, or where most decisions will be settled behind closed doors long before they ever comes to a vote.

 Another reminder that if we as Democrats and progressives are serious about taking back control of who represents us at the local and state level, along with Congress in 2018, we should think long and hard about expanding our list of allies beyond the usual suspects.